keshav9316/JavaScript-Calculator-Time-Theme_Adjust/README.md

 # JavaScript-Calculator-Time-Theme_Adjust
- This is a vanilla javascript calculator with A.I recognition of themes switching to 3 variants according to the day time.
+ This is a vanilla javascript calculator with recognition of themes switching to variants according to the day time.